DRMF/Seeding-Project/KLSadd_insertion/README.md

 The variables:

-These are the variables in the beginning
+These are the variables in the beginning:

 -chapNums: chapNums is a list, denoted by the [], that holds the chapter number (in this case it's either a 9 or a 14) that corresponds to where a section in KLSadd should go